 For all the cells in this column, you need to ensure that they are populated with the right single digit number to signify their tax rate.
 It is usually 1, but if you have any doubts, check the Tax Settings page on your EKM online shop.

 If you have ticked the box within the Product Attributes feature to assign Product Condition to your Products, you need to complete this field with either NotApplicable, New, Used or Refurbished.
 Bear in mind that you cannot assign Condition to a Product with Variants, as the system presumes that a Product with Variants is brand new, so add NotApplicable - if you have a Product Variant which was not brand new, you would need to list this as a single Product in its own right.

 This refers to whether the Product is a Featured Product or not.
 It only needs populating for the Add Product row, and not the Add Product Variant rows.
 If you do not wish to display Featured Products on the homepage of your EKM online shop, simply populate the Add Product row with No instead.
 This only needs completing for the Add Product Rows, not the Add Product Variant Rows.

-This is for your own use and pertains to the location within your warehouse (if you have one), where that particular Product is stored.
-This is for larger EKM online shops where Product details can be passed to a member of your warehouse team to pick the orders.
+The Order Location pertains to the Product's position on within its main Category page.
 It only needs populating for the Add Product row, and not the Add Product Variant rows.
 If you do not have a warehouse or want to use this method for noting where your stock is kept, simply populate the Add Product row with 99999.